1. Where is Biscayne National Park?

 Other than camping on one of the park's islands or staying on your own boat, there are no overnight accommodations in Biscayne National Park.

 Snorkeling from the shoreline is permitted, but the water is extremely shallow, with a seagrass and mud bottom.
 Seagrass communities are full of life, but much of it is tiny and requires patience to discover.
 You can borrow a free dive flag from the visitor center if you'd like to try snorkeling from shore.
 The park's coral reefs are approximately 10 miles from the mainland, so visiting the reefs will require a boat.
-The park's concessioner offers snorkel and dive trips if you don't have a boat of your own.
 Learn more...

 Generally speaking, the Florida Keys do not have beaches.
 Notable exceptions to that rule are and , both located in the lower keys.
 Beautiful beaches are located on , and , all north of the park. , operated by Miami-Dade County, is located immediately next door to Convoy Point, and offers a small man-made swimming lagoon with a beach that is ideal for children.